English and Professional Writing BLS

 In addition to Craft of Language ENG 101 and Texts and Contexts ENG 102, English majors are required to take ten more courses:

-One course in British/Irish/World Literature
+One or two courses in Literature

-Six major Electives.
+Up to six major Electives.
 Students may choose to pursue a track in Literature or a track in Professional Writing.